-Welcome to the 10 Keys to Happier Living group in Aberdeen - run by our wonderful volunteers Jenny & Wendy.
+Welcome to the Group in Aberdeen - run online by our wonderful volunteers Jenny & Wendy.

 10 Keys Groups provide the opportunity to gather, either virtually or face-to-face and meet with like-minded people to learn about the 10 Keys to Happier Living - evidence-based ways to create a happier and more meaningful life - and how to put them into action.